 Welcome to Hope OPC

 We are a member congregation of the Orthodox Presbyterian Church.
 Our purpose is to glorify God by maintaining a distinctly Reformed and Presbyterian Christian witness in the community.
-The following points offer a snapshot of our foundational beliefs and practice:
+The following points offer a snapshot of our foundational beliefs and practice:- Biblical Inerrancy and Authority: We firmly believe in the inerrancy and infallibility of the Scriptures as the foundation of our faith and practice.

 - Historic Creeds and Confessions: We adhere to the historic creeds and confessions of the church, specifically the Westminster Confession of Faith and catechisms, guiding our understanding and expression of Christian doctrine.